 In many cultures around the world, there is a tradition of hiring women to cry and scream when someone dies.
 It is said that the myth of the Banshee originated from this tradition that existed in Ireland during the old times, and these women were called the Keening Women.
 However, the stark difference between Banshees and Keening Women is that the latter is hired to show grief and sadness over someone’s death, while the Banshee can predict death before it happens.

 Banshees can be found anywhere in Ireland near homes where someone is about to die.
-Do pray that you never encounter one (if they actually exist).
+Do pray that you never encounter one (if they exist).

 The Abhartach

 Knowing that the Abhartach will just escape a third time, the man consults a druid on what to do about this predicament.
 The druid tells the man to kill the Abhartach using a sword made of yew wood and bury him upside down.
-The man does as he is told, and this time, the Abhartach does not rise again.
+The man does as he is told; this time, the Abhartach does not rise again.

 The Oilliphéist

 The Oilliphéists are said to be sea monsters that live in lakes all around Ireland.
 They look like dragons or serpents but are sea-bound.
-According to one legend, the most famous Oilliphéist was called Caoránach and lived in Lough Dearg in Donegal.
-Caoránach emerged one day from the broken thigh bone of a woman that was killed in the Lough Dearg region.
+According to one legend, the most famous Oilliphéist was Caoránach and lived in Lough Dearg in Donegal.
+Caoránach emerged one day from the broken thigh bone of a woman who was killed in the Lough Dearg region.

 The Dullahan

-Another harbinger of death, the Dullahan, is a headless rider in Irish mythology who calls the names of the people who are about to die.
-According to the legend, the Dullahan is a type of headless faerie who rides a black horse and carries his own head in his hand (think Headless Nick from Harry Potter but way less friendly) and a whip made of a human’s spine in the other hand.
-In other stories, the Dullahan is not a horseman but rather a coachman who calls people into his coach.
+Another harbinger of death, the Dullahan, is a headless rider in Irish mythology who calls the names of the people about to die.
+According to the legend, the Dullahan is a type of headless faerie who rides a black horse and carries his head in his hand (think Headless Nick from Harry Potter but way less friendly) and a whip made of a human’s spine in the other hand.
+In other stories, the Dullahan is not a horseman but a coachman who calls people into his coach.
 If you answer his call, you die.
 Not like you will have much of a choice to deny him, anyway.

 Ellén Trechend